engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 High-quality reference material distinguishes itself with consistency, standards, and searchability.
 When consulting our references, our user knows exactly where to look and what format to expect.
 We do not deviate in layout or information within product references.
 Modern reference documentation showcases examples and may even offer interactive elements for better understanding.

+A technical reference with detailed insights referencing error codes and failures supports our reader more.

 More details available at [diataxis.fr/reference](https://diataxis.fr/reference/).

 ### Explanations